withfig/autocomplete/README.md

 **Prerequisites:**

 - Download Fig for macOS
-- Node and NPM (or Yarn)
+- Node and Yarn v3

 <br/>

 **Steps**

+1. Make sure you have `yarn` v3 [installed](https://yarnpkg.com/getting-started/install), as that's the package manager used in this repo.

-1. Click [here](https://GitHub.com/withfig/autocomplete/fork/) to fork this repo.
+2. Click [here](https://GitHub.com/withfig/autocomplete/fork/) to fork this repo.

-2. Clone your forked repo and create an example spec
+3. Clone your forked repo and create an example spec

    ```bash
    # Replace `YOUR_GITHUB_USERNAME` with your own github username